 How are Head Injuries Treated at the Veterinary Clinic?

 When you arrive, your veterinarian will do an initial examination of your dog.
-If they’re deemed to be in need of immediate treatment, the veterinarian will have them moved to a treatment room for intravenous pain medication or other drugs.
+If they’re deemed to need immediate treatment, the veterinarian will have them moved to a treatment room for intravenous pain medication or other drugs.

 The veterinarian may also do a neurological examination and look for signs of trauma or brain damage.
 Depending on the nature of the trauma, the vet may recommend a treatment plan.
 Most head injuries, even severe ones, can be fully recovered with the proper treatment plan.